-30. Notices
+31. Notices

+- (1) Any notice required by this constitution to be given to or by any person must be:

+- (a) in writing; or

+- (b) given using electronic communications.

+- (2) The charity may give any notice to a member either:

+- (a) personally, or

-- Any notice required by this constitution to be given to or by any person must be: a. in writing; or - b. given using electronic communications. - 2.
-The charity may give any notice to a member either: - a. personally; or - b. by sending it by post in a prepaid envelope addressed to the member at his or her address; or - c. by leaving it at the address of the member; or - d. by giving it using electronic communications to the member's address. - 3.
-A member who does not register an address with the charity or who registers only a postal address that is not within the United Kingdom, the Isle of Man or the Channel Islands shall not be entitled to receive any notice from the charity. - 4.
-A member present in person at any meeting of the charity shall be deemed to have received notice of the meeting and of the purposes for which it was called. - 5. - a.
-Proof that an envelope containing a notice was properly addressed, prepaid and posted shall be conclusive evidence that the notice was given. - b.
-Proof that a notice contained in an electronic communication was sent in accordance with guidance issued by the Institute of Chartered Secretaries and Administrators shall be conclusive evidence that the notice was given. - c.
-A notice shall be deemed to be given 48 hours after the envelope containing it was posted or, in the case of an electronic communication, 48 hours after it was sent.
+- (b) by sending it by post in a prepaid envelope addressed to the member at his or her address; or - (c) by leaving it at the address of the member; or - (d) by giving it using electronic communications to the member's address. - (3) A member who does not register an address with the charity or who registers only a postal address that is not within the United Kingdom, the Isle of Man or the Channel Islands shall not be entitled to receive any notice from the charity. - (4) A member present in person at any meeting of the charity shall be deemed to have received notice of the meeting and of the purposes for which it was called. - (5) Proof of notice - (a) Proof that an envelope containing a notice was properly addressed, prepaid and posted shall be conclusive evidence that the notice was given. - (b) Proof that a notice contained in an electronic communication was sent in accordance with guidance issued by the Institute of Chartered Secretaries and Administrators shall be conclusive evidence that the notice was given. - (c) A notice shall be deemed to be given 48 hours after the envelope containing it was posted or, in the case of an electronic communication, 48 hours after it was sent to the most recently recorded email address of the recipient and that this was not automatically returned as undelivered.